 Do let people off-load if they need to but limit the time on this.
 If you have someone who needs to talk about the virus or related issues in more depth, then schedule a separate meeting.

-Don’t allow the Coronavirus to become the focus of your meetings or discussions when you are trying to get other work done.
+Don’t allow world issues to become the focus of your meetings or discussions when you are trying to get other work done.

 Find the humour in your daily life.
 Each team will want to do this differently.
 For some, it might be teasing each other, others it might be sharing work-appropriate jokes or amusing stories about their children or pets